marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 ` vue create [your-app-name]`

-Here you will be prompt with a step wizard in the command line,  select the first two options [babel and typescript] mark then with the space bar then hit enter to continue, leave all the rest with the default options, let it finish.
-Easy right? now enter the folder created with the name of your project and run the server
+Here you will be prompt with a step wizard in the command line,  select the first two options [babel and typescript] mark them with the space bar then hit enter to continue, leave all the rest with the default options, let it finish.
+Easy right?
+Now enter the folder created with the name of your project and run the server

 `cd [your-app-name]`